4 Apr 2021 HYN Himalayan Yoga Academy

 When asanas are done with proper breathwork (Pranayama), we learn to redirect our pranic energy into the specific shape of the yoga pose.
 Up to this point, we got control over the body and breath to manipulate energy flow.

-A more spiritual purpose is to quiet the mind, to understand one’s true nature, and to facilitate the flow of prana to aid in balancing the koshas (sheaths) of the physical and metaphysical body.
-Depending on the level of mastery, the practitioner of asanas is supposed to achieve many supernatural abilities.
-For instance, a yogi who has mastered Mayurasana is said not to be affected by eating any poison.
-Nevertheless, the practice of asanas is allegedly associated with health benefits such as the following:
+A more spiritual purpose is to quiet the mind, understand one’s true nature, and facilitate the flow of prana to balance the koshas (sheaths) of the physical and metaphysical body.
+Depending on the level of mastery, an asana practitioner is believed to develop many supernatural abilities.
+For example, a yogi who masters Mayurasana is said to remain unaffected by poison.
+Additionally, practicing asanas is often linked to health benefits such as the following:

 - Opening and stretching joints and muscles